Longtime investor and operator Adam Nash says he just launched a new fintech startup – TechCrunch

 That Nash would start a fintech company specifically isn’t surprising, considering his involvement with Wealthfront, as well as some of the personal investments he has made in recent years.

-In 2018, for example, he wrote a check to LearnLux, a five-year-old, Boston-based educational startup that helps employees better understand their 401k, health savings accounts, and stock options.
+In 2018, for example, he wrote a check to LearnLux, a five-year-old, Boston-based educational startup that helps employees better understand their 401(k), health savings accounts and stock options.
 He is also an investor in Human Interest, a five-year-old, San Francisco-based startup that offers automated, paperless 401(k) plans.

 Nash is also riding a very big wave.
-According to Pitchbook, consumer fintech is on pace to attract a record amount of venture funding in 2020, at least in North America and Europe.
+According to PitchBook, consumer fintech is on pace to attract a record amount of venture funding in 2020, at least in North America and Europe.

 Either way, it’s notable that Nash is trying his hand at starting a company from scratch for the first time in his career, and we’ll let you know more about what he’s building as soon as he’s ready to share more.